 James Joyce's 1922 novel Ulysses is considered one of the most important works of Modernist literature.

-In May 1923, the Irish Civil War officially ended when de Valera issued a cease-fire order.
+In May 1923, the Irish Civil War officially ended when Éamon de Valera issued a cease-fire order.

-In 1928, the national Irish-language theatre, An Taibhdhearc, was established in Galway.
+The national Irish-language theatre, An Taibhdhearc, was established in 1928 in Galway.

-In 1929 the government of Northern Ireland was controlled by the Ulster Unionist Party.
+In 1929, Northern Ireland's government, elected by "first-past-the-post", was controlled by the Ulster Unionist Party.

 In 1937, a new constitution was adopted, completing a process of gradual separation from the British Empire.

-In September 1941, German intelligence operations in Ireland ended when police made arrests based on surveillance.
+In September 1941, German intelligence operations in Ireland ended with police arrests based on surveillance carried out on diplomatic legations in Dublin.

 In 1941, Belfast suffered four bombing raids during the Second World War.

-In 1947, Fred Daly won the British Open at Carnoustie, being the first Irishman to win the British Open.
+In 1947, Fred Daly was the last Irishman to win the British Open before Pádraig Harrington's win in 2007.

-In 1948, the Irish Free State declared itself a republic with the Republic of Ireland Act of 1948.
+In 1948, Ireland declared itself a republic with the Republic of Ireland Act.

-In 1949, the state was declared, officially, to be the Republic of Ireland.
+In 1949, the state was officially declared to be the Republic of Ireland.

 Máirtín Ó Cadhain's 1949 novel Cré na Cille is regarded as a modernist masterpiece.

-In 1951, Ernest Walton won the Nobel Prize in Physics.
+Ernest Walton won the 1951 Nobel Prize in Physics.

-In 1953, FIFA directed that the FAI's team be known as the "Republic of Ireland" and the IFA's team be known as "Northern Ireland".
+In 1953, FIFA directed that the FAI's team be known as "Republic of Ireland" and the IFA's team as "Northern Ireland."

 In 1958, Northern Ireland qualified for the World Cup finals, reaching the quarter-finals.

-In 1961, the population continued to fall in Ireland after the Great Famine.
+In 1961, the population continued to fall in Ireland.

-In 1969, the paramilitary Provisional IRA emerged from a split in the Irish Republican Army and began a campaign against what it called the "British occupation of the six counties".
+In 1969, the paramilitary Provisional IRA, which favored the creation of a united Ireland, emerged from a split in the Irish Republican Army and began a campaign against what it called the "British occupation of the six counties".

 In 1972, owing to the civil unrest during the Troubles, the British government suspended home rule and imposed direct rule.